Bludwin/Blud---World-Level-Design/README.md

 # Blud---1st ever attempt at world design

 These are screenshots from my first ever attempt at building a world, with no experience with this stuff before or with unity's software.
 I had no idea you could create terrain without using assets or even snap objects together or to the ground!
 All of what i did here i did with a £9 synty low poly pack and had major restrictions on the amount of assets i had available.
-Now, with more experience this build drives me crazy LOL.
+This isnt the finished product its just an example of my creativity.
+I am currently working on a more realistic world for a game called voidfall.
+Check out my other branches to have a peek!

 ![Screenshot 2025-04-29 175412](https://github.com/user-attachments/assets/28b008f7-4c85-4d70-80fb-39392751d9cf)